Whether you are a teacher, a parent, or both, parent-teacher conferences (and meetings throughout the year) do not have to be stressful.

 BONUS: Begin with a gratitude for something specific you appreciate about the other adult (their hard work, their patience, their care).

+When others speak, seek to understand before sharing what’s important to you.
+Listen for the SHARED VALUES and FEELINGS – even if they are speaking in judgments.
+If you are willing, say back to them what you believe is important to them as a guess – not as an open ended question.
 This gives them the sense of being heard at a deeper, connecting level – and also gives them a chance to correct things if an mis-understanding is developing.

 “Ex: Ok, so let me see if I understand you.
 You are saying that you want the kids to be able to work better together – like a team?”